 If you’re a business (and this includes not-for-profit businesses), you definitely want an approved container, if only to protect yourself from liability claims.
 If you are a private individual who generates sharps at home, you have more latitude.
 Legally, you can get by without using an approved container.
 As a practical matter for your own safety and that of others in the house, you want to keep these dangerous objects isolated.
 You can use make-shift containers from hard plastic jugs or bottles, but considering the low cost and benefits of a purchased container, we recommend people use those.

-When the EPA started to regulate medical waste under the MWTA, it had seven categories of regulated medical waste.
+When the EPA started to regulate medical waste in the early 1990s, it had seven categories of regulated medical waste.
 These included contaminated sharps and unused sharps as separate categories.
 However, it actual practice today, these two types are not normally separated.
 All sharps are considered to have bloodborne pathogens on them and are handled as such.

 Many people are at risk from sharps, which is why they should be immediately put in special containers are they are designated as waste.
 Healthcare workers who directly handle sharps are at risk of getting stuck, as are waste handling workers.
 Additionally, patient themselves and those who live them are at risk.
 The CDC says that among the waste produced at health care facilities "sharps pose the greatest risk for injuries.“ Worldwide, unclean syringes and needles are estimated to infect over 20 million people with HIV, hepatitis B, and heptaitis C every year.